rcamach7/facebook-clone/README.md

 npm run start
 ```

+## Next Steps:

+- Have a call to our DB to query all posts and display from there, instead of from test data file.

 ### Bugs

-- Sometimes posting a comment sends two posts to DB with different postId's
+- Posting a comment sends two posts to DB with different postId's

 #### Improvements